 How To Support Us:

-For now we simply ask for your prayers.
-We each have lives we lead, trying to walk blameless and honestly before a crooked world.
+We simply ask for your prayers.
+We each have lives we lead, walking blameless and honestly before a crooked world.
 At the same time we are trying to endure hardness as soldiers of Christ in the ministry where we are called.
-Some ministry efforts are here in the website, but there is also more done evangelizing in our local areas.
+Some ministry efforts are here in the website, but there are also more done evangelizing in our local areas.
 So prayers are very valuable.

 A few prayer request are...